Tuscarora War

-The Tuscarora War was fought in North Carolina from September 10, 1711 until February 11, 1715 between the Tuscarora people and their allies on one side and European American settlers, the Yamassee, and other allies on the other.
+The Tuscarora War was fought in North Carolina from September 10, 1711, until February 11, 1715, between the Tuscarora people and their allies on one side and European American settlers, the Yamasee, and other allies on the other.
 This was considered the bloodiest colonial war in North Carolina.
 The Tuscarora signed a treaty with colonial officials in 1718 and settled on a reserved tract of land in Bertie County, North Carolina.
 The war incited further conflict on the part of the Tuscarora and led to changes in the slave trade of North and South Carolina.

-The first successful settlement of North Carolina began in 1653.
+The first successful English settlement of North Carolina had begun in 1653.
 The Tuscarora lived in peace with the settlers for more than 50 years, while nearly every other colony in America was involved in some conflict with Native Americans.
-Most of the Tuscarora migrated north to New York after the war, where they joined the Five Nations of the Iroquois Confederacy as the sixth nation.
+After the early 18th century war, most of the Tuscarora migrated north to New York.
+They joined the Five Nations of the Haudenosaunee Confederacy, all Iroquoian-speaking peoples, as the sixth nation.

 History

-The Tuscarora were an Iroquoian-speaking people who had migrated from the Great Lakes area into the Piedmont centuries before European colonization.
-Related peoples made up the Iroquois Confederacy based in New York and Southern Ontario.
+The Tuscarora are an Iroquoian people who are believed to have migrated from the Great Lakes area into the Piedmont centuries before European colonization.
+The other Iroquoian-speaking peoples were based largely in what became New York and Pennsylvania.

 Tensions

-As the English settled Carolina, the Tuscarora benefited from trade with the English.
+As the English settled Carolina, the Tuscarora benefited from trade with the colonists.
 By acquiring weapons and metal goods from the English, they were able to develop commercial dominance over other tribes in the region.
 These benefits were experienced to a greater degree by Northern Tuscarora than their Southern counterparts, who became cut off from the prosperous Northern Tuscarora by increasing numbers of European settlers.
-Over time settlers continued to push into territory held by the Tuscarora.
-As the settlers moved closer to the Tuscarora and the two began interacting more frequently, conflict arose over shared hunting grounds and cultural differences.
+Over time colonists continued to push into Tuscarora Country.

+As the settlers moved closer to the Tuscarora and the two began interacting more frequently, conflict arose over competition for resources, shared hunting grounds and cultural differences.
 The Tuscarora held John Lawson accountable for his role in the settlers' expansion into their territory.
-Lawson's writings emphasized the potential that the lands held for European settlement and he was also resented for his perceived role in the founding of New Bern, a settlement which encroached on Tuscarora territory.
-Settlers found eastern North Carolina to be swampy and difficult to farm, so they pushed westward attracted by the more fertile uplands.
-As settlement expanded, so too did the Indian slave trade in the region.
-These factors all led to tension between the Tuscarora and the growing population of colonists.
+Lawson's writings emphasized the potential that the lands held for European settlement, and he was resented for his perceived role in the founding of New Bern, a settlement that encroached on Tuscarora territory.
+Settlers found eastern North Carolina to be swampy and difficult to farm, so they pushed westward, attracted by the more fertile uplands.
+As settlement expanded, their demand for workers increased demand for the Indian slave trade in the region.
+These factors all led to tension between the Tuscarora and the growing population of Anglo colonists.